MOVING AIR MADE EASY

 - Preparation of customer drawings for fabrication and/or installation

-Kice project managers bring three key benefits to you when handling a project:
+Kice Industries project managers bring three key benefits to you when handling a project:

-- Reduce risk by watching over all aspects and details from design and layout thru commissioning of the new process.
+- They reduce risk by monitoring all aspects and details from design and layout through commissioning of the new process.

-The outcome of your project boils down to connections and experience a company has in this industry.
-Kice brings over 60 years of pneumatic conveying and air filtration experience along with project managers and layout draftsman who have worked across a wide variety of industries.
-Cross-industry referencing gives us the ability to look at the customer’s process from all angles, bringing innovative solutions to the most complex processing problems.
-Our project management team has extensive design-build integration expertise offering a seamless turn-key solution.
+The outcome of your project boils down to the connections and experience a company has in this industry.
+Kice has over half a century of pneumatic conveying and air filtration experience.
+Our project managers and layout draftsman have worked across a wide variety of industries.
+This type of cross-industry referencing gives us the ability to look at the customer’s process from all angles, allowing us to create innovative solutions to even the most complex processing problems.
+Our project management team has extensive design-build integration expertise, offering a seamless turn-key solution to our customers.

-The process flow drawing is a pictorial representation of the system which includes the labeling of any devices that might be used for automation and system controls.
+The process flow drawing is a pictorial representation of the system (pneumatic system, pre-assembled modular system, pressure conveying system, or industrial air system) which includes the labeling of any devices that might be used for automation and system controls.
 Examples of these devices include level indicators, burst indicators, motion sensors, etc. The abbreviations for sensors can be found in the Operator Legend which is included in the drawing packet.

-The Anchor Bolt Pattern drawing illustrates the anchor bolt pattern of the equipment, equipment placement, floor openings, and wall openings if applicable.
-This drawing is used by the installation team to cut openings in the floor and walls and to set the major pieces of equipment in the system.
-The mechanical layout must be completed before this drawing can be produced, reference Mechanical Layout Drawing.
+The Anchor Bolt Pattern drawing illustrates the anchor bolt pattern of the equipment, equipment placement, floor openings, and wall openings (if applicable).
+This drawing is used by the installation team to cut openings in the floor and walls and to place the major pieces of equipment in the system.
+The mechanical layout must be completed before this drawing can be produced (reference Mechanical Layout Drawing).
 Section views of concrete footings are shown as required if the equipment is to be leveled and grouted.
-The Process Group will not dictate footing size but can work directly with the civil engineer to insure proper placement of footings.
+The Process Group will not dictate footing size but can work directly with the civil engineer to ensure proper placement of footings.

-The first drawing is called the bill of material (BOM).
+The first drawing that lists all parts and part parameters is called the bill of material (BOM).
 It corresponds directly to drawings M006 and M007 in the Mechanical Layout Drawing series.
-In a layout packet the location of the BOM will depend on the structure, size, and complexity of the project.
+In a layout packet, the location of the BOM will depend on the structure, size, and complexity of the project.
 Projects are broken down into systems so that they are easier to manage.
 The BOM will also be broken into sections corresponding to each system.
 A position number is created for each piece of material that is pertinent to the project.
 The BOM will use the position to connect the items in the drawing to a description and quantity that can be referenced to the Kice order and applicable paperwork.